Upper Badlands AI and Blockchain Energy Hub

 As of 2019, Upper Badlands and consultants have engaged in extensive environmental impact studies including ground, aerial and two years of eagle surveys.

-Renewable Energy in Eastern Montana
+AI & Bitcoin Energy Facility in Eastern Montana

 Upper Badlands Quick Facts

-Wind Development projects can be a mecca of unknowns.
 Upper Badlands will update this site to ensure public project information is readily available.

 icon

-Site Land
+Site Lands

 icon